-Second Assignment: (analysis of an eighteenth-century text) due in Discussion Class on 2 or 4 February 2011
+Second Assignment: (analysis of an eighteenth-century text) due in Discussion Class on September 18-20, 2013

 The two selections you are reading this week—Kant's "What is Enlightenment?" and Rousseau's Discourse on the Arts and Sciences—are full of contradictions and seeming hypocrisies.
 "Argue about what you will, as much as you will—only obey!" wrote Kant, while Rousseau became a famous author thanks to a text in which he argued that authors should not be famous and that literature had corrupted humanity.
 In class, we will discuss these seeming contradictions.
 In preparation for class, you obviously need to read both selections.
 You must also do the following:

 Write a short paper in which you explore the contradictions and paradoxes in one of the two texts.
 Your finished paper should be three pages long (double spaced, 1 inch margins, 11- or 12-point font).
 Papers that are less than two-and-a-half pages long, or more than four pages, will be severely penalized.
-The paper is due in class on 2 or 4 February 2011.
+The paper is due at the beginning of your discussion class (Sept.
+18-20, 2013).
 All work submitted late will be penalized 1/3 of a grade for every day late.

 Your paper should provide a close analysis of the text you have chosen.
 Do not simply summarize the entire text!!
 If your paper's structure is very similar to that of Kant's essay or Rousseau's discourse, then that almost certainly means you have not done enough work of your own.
 By the end of your paper, you should have explained something about the text that you initially found confusing.
 You may not be able to "explain away" the confusion, but you should be able to explain the paradox's function.
 (You might want to think of this in terms of: what work is being done by this contradiction?
 If this contradiction/conflict were omitted from the text, what would happen?)